An energy-based coupling approach to nonlocal interface problems: Numerical Results

-The domains are discretized using an interface-fitted finite element grid $\mathcal{T}_h$ having $N_h$ nodes $x_i$ and $N_h-1$ elements of size $h$.
+In the section we illustrate the theoretical results presented in the previous sections and highlight some important features of the proposed approach. \paragraph{Implementation details and problem setting} The domains are discretized using an interface-fitted finite element grid $\mathcal{T}_h$ having $N_h$ nodes $x_i$ and $N_h-1$ elements of size $h$.
 We denote the node on the interface by $x_{i_\Gamma}$.
 On each subdomain we approximate the nonlocal solution by a piecewise linear $C^0$ finite element space endowed with the standard Lagrangian nodal basis $\varphi_i$.
 To allow the nonlocal solution to develop a discontinuity on the interface we `` double-count'' the degree-of-freedom living on the interface node $x_{i_\Gamma}$.
 Discretization of the nonlocal interface problem results in a $(N_h+1)\times (N_h+1)$ linear system of algebraic equations $A \mathbf{u} = \mathbf{f}$, where